structurizr/dsl/docs/language-reference.md

 }
 ```

-Or, if you're extending a JSON-based workspace, you can reference an element by its "canonical name", and assign that to an identifer.
+Or, if you're extending a JSON-based workspace, you can reference an element by its "canonical name", and assign that to an identifier.

 ```
 <identifier> = !ref <canonical name> {